 While the League does not have a position on the topic of legalized recreational marijuana, we provide this information as a tool for our members at a time when it is virtually certain that legalization will be realized in the near future.

-The League has formed a Task Force to explore and research the impacts of the legalization of adult recreational use on municipalities.
+Early in 2018, the League formed a Task Force to explore and research the impacts of the legalization of adult recreational use on municipalities.